Learn German Post

 Growing Up Bilingual I Thought Learning German Would Be Easier

 I should start by saying that my mother tongue(s) are both Spanish and English.
-I was born in the US to Colombian parents.
+I was born in the US.
 And as a first generation American, my parents made quite an effort for me to learn their native tongue.
 This included reading and writing, which I did not appreciate at the time, but came in handy when I later moved to Spain.

-So growing up bilingual, I thought I would have it easy when learning another language.
-And it did help when learning (Brazilian) Portuguese, although I ended up with more of a Portuñol (a mix of Portuguese and Spanish), than anything else.
-But I was also young(er) and more motivated.
+So growing up bilingual, I assumed I’d have it easy when picking up another language.
+And it did help when learning Brazilian Portuguese, although I ended up with more of a Portuñol (a glorious mix of Portuguese and Spanish) than anything else.

-Several moves later and with Portuguese a faint memory, I was faced with a new relocation.
+Several moves later, with Portuguese a faint memory, I was faced with a new relocation to a beautiful, history-rich city: Munich.
+And with it came the language.

-The language… German!
-Sorry, I really mean no offense, but neither is it easy on the ear nor does it roll easily off the tongue.
-At least for me.
+German!
+I mean absolutely no offense, but it is neither easy on the ear nor does it roll easily off the tongue.
+At least not for me.

-When I was finally serious about learning German, here are the tips & tricks that helped me eventually get from A1 to C1.
+When I was finally serious about learning German, here are the tips & tricks that helped me eventually get from A1 to B2.

-Just sign up for a beginners class, which is usually called Deutsch A1.1.
+Just sign up for a beginners class, usually called Deutsch A1.1.
 The Volkshochschule is a great option for learning German.
 It is inexpensive and many of the teachers are really helpful.
 You can also form study groups with fellow students.
 The group atmosphere can be motivating.
-Plus my competitive spirit works best in groups!
 I tried private lessons, but they did not help.
 I like the feeling of being back-in-school and getting input from classmates.

-• Distinguish between the formal “Sie” and the informal “Du”.
-It is important to address most people formally, except close friends or children.
+• The difference between the formal “Sie” and the informal “Du”.
+Most people outside close friends or children should be addressed formally.

 • Learn the Plurals of each Noun.